drewmarin/AWSSCD02/generalNotes.md

 ### Stack Roles
 when you create a stack cfn also creates a physical resource.
 CFN uses permissions of the logged in identity.
 CFN can assume a role to gain permissions allowing you to implement role separation.

+### ChangeSets
+ChangeSets allow you to preview changes and then you can apply them by executing the change set.

+### Custom Resources
+CF doesn't support everything in AWS so you can use custom resources to build a logical resource that you need.
+   Example:
+      populate s3 bucket with objects
+      delete objects in a bucket to prevent erroring

 ## Resources